nens/rastercaster/README.md

 ### Install
 1. Clone or download the GitHub repo
 2. Copy settings.ini and fill with the values specific to your project.
+3. If your database server uses PostGIS 3.x, you will need to manually activate postgis_raster.
+Execute the following query `CREATE EXTENSION postgis_raster;`
-3. Run the following command:
+4. Run the following command:

 ```
 python rastercaster.py -install path\to\your\settings.ini